 TomoView high-end features include:

-Inspection setup can be performed in NDT SetupBuilder, and imported directly, via SD card or USB key, to the OmniScan SX.
+The most efficient way to create a setup is to perform the simulation in NDT SetupBuilder, and imported directly, via SD card or USB key, to the OmniScan.
 Then, only a few basic operations are required in the instrument, such as setting the gate and range, before acquisition can begin.
-It is also very easy to create a setup right in the OmniScan SX, thanks to the following features:
+It is also very easy to create a setup right in the OmniScan, thanks to the following features:

 To achieve a code-compliant inspection, the Calibration Wizard ensures that every focal law in every group is the direct equivalent of a single-channel conventional flaw detector.
-The user is guided step-by-step through the required calibrations, including Velocity, Wedge Delay, Sensitivity, TCG, DAC, AWS, and encoder calibrations.
+The user is guided step-by-step through the required calibrations like: Velocity, Wedge Delay, Sensitivity, TCG, DAC, AWS, and encoder calibrations.
 Now, TOFD PCS calibration and lateral wave straightening can be performed automatically.

 The Omniscan SX provides Olympus with a new and versatile tool to add to its arsenal of innovative and creative complete market solutions aimed at simplifying your workflow and improving overall productivity.